mahmoudmatar01/Threads-In-Java-/README.md

 ```
 In this example:

-We have a shared object `lock` used for synchronization.The `waiterThread` waits until flag becomes true, and it releases the lock by calling `wait() `on lock.The `notifierThread` performs some task, sets flag to true, and notifies one waiting thread using `notify()` on lock.
+We have a shared object `lock` used for synchronization.
+The `waiterThread` waits until the flag becomes true, and it releases the lock by calling `wait() `on lock.The `notifierThread` performs some task, sets a flag to true, and notifies one waiting thread using `notify()` on lock.

 You can also replace `lock.notify()` with `lock.notifyAll()` to notify all waiting threads instead of just one.
 However, in this case, since there's only one waiting thread, using either `notify()` or `notifyAll()` achieves the same result.